 Hopefully you will have gained clarity on your situation after completing the above steps.
+If you’re dealing with a bad situation, Why do Bad Things Happen may be a helpful tool for you.
 When you approach your spouse, or whomever you have an issue with, go calmly, with an open heart, an open mind and a desire for resolution.
 If you are looking to fight, stay away.
 There is a difference between calmly discussing a matter and spilling your guts and letting your mouth run wild.
 Remember that words cut deep.
 Even though it will immediately feel good to throw hurtful words to “get back” at the hurt they caused you, soon after it will turn into remorse.
 There is no taking back harsh words, it may take a while to heal and they may leave scars.

 7. Complete the 21 Day Attitude Fix